facebook/react/docs/docs/lifting-state-up.md

 Our new requirement is that, in addition to a Celsius input, we provide a Fahrenheit input, and they are kept in sync.

 We can start by extracting a `TemperatureInput` component from `Calculator`.
 We will add a new `scale` prop to it that can either be `"C"` or `"F"`.
-We will also rename the `celsium` state variable to `temperature` because it may now represent a value in either scale:
+We will also rename the `celsius` state variable to `temperature` because it may now represent a value in either scale:

 ```js{1-4,10,15,20,21,22,25,27}
 const scaleNames = {